KevinWorkman/HappyCoding/blog/_posts/2019-03-03-stack-overflow-culture-wars.md

 So, should Stack Overflow try to be more welcoming, or should it create a new site for beginner programming questions, or should it leave it up to other places on the internet?

 I honestly don't know which side of this argument I land on.
-One one hand, I do think that solving beginner problems is different from solving advanced technical questions, and requires different tools.
+On one hand, I do think that solving beginner problems is different from solving advanced technical questions, and requires different tools.
 But on the other hand, it feels pretty gatekeeper-y to draw a line between beginners and experts.
 After all, we're all beginners at something, right?

 But I do think that Stack Overflow, as a company, needs to decide which of the options it's going for **and then do something about it** if it wants to solve the problem.